Changepoint detection on a graph of time series: Introduction

-This article proposes a novel Bayesian changepoint model for graphs of time series that takes into account structures of changepoints across time series.
-The model relies on the construction of a class of undirected graphical model-based priors for changepoints that can be used to encode prior beliefs on the dependence structure of changepoints across time series.
-Our approach assumes that time series indices lie in an undirected graph $G$ that describes which pairs of time series are likely to be simultaneous affected by changepoints.
-For our purposes, changepoints are represented in discrete time by a binary matrix $\boldsymbol{S} = (S_{i, t})$, such that $S_{i, t}$ indicates whether the time point $t$ is a changepoint for the time series with index $i$.
-Then, independent and identical Markov random fields \citep{lauritzen1996} with respect to $G$ are assumed a priori for the columns of $\boldsymbol{S}$.
-As a result, the model assumes that clusters of time series, according to $G$, are likely to be simultaneously affected by changepoints.
-A key consequence of the model is that stronger evidence from data is required to infer scattered synchronous changepoints than clustered synchronous changepoints according to $G$.
-Furthermore, a more general model is proposed that admits changepoints not occuring at the exact same time to form a priori likely structures across time series; the extended model supposes that changepoints may cluster according to $G$ within some time windows of possibly unknown lengths, which are specific to each series.
+This article proposes an informative, graphical model-based prior for changepoints that encodes beliefs on the dependence structure of changepoints across time series (\ref{eq:introdata}).
+For practical purposes, changepoints are represented in discrete time by a binary matrix $\boldsymbol{S} = (S_{i, t})$, such that $S_{i, t}$ indicates whether the time point $t$ is a changepoint for the time series with index $i$.
+Then, extending the standard memoryless prior for changepoints \citep{exactcpt}, independent and identical Markov random fields \citep{lauritzen1996} with respect to $G$ are assumed \textit{a priori} for the columns of $\boldsymbol{S}$.
+As a result, the model assumes that clusters of time series (according to $G$) are likely to be simultaneously affected by changepoints.
+Conditional on changepoints, the time series data are assumed to be independent of $G$ and to follow a standard parameteric changepoint model \citep{exactcpt}.
+A key consequence of the graphical model is that stronger evidence from data is required to infer scattered synchronous changepoints than synchronous changepoints clustered according to $G$.
+Furthermore, a more general model is proposed that admits related changepoints not occuring at exactly the same time; the extended model supposes that changepoints may cluster according to $G$ within some finite time windows of possibly unknown lengths, which are specific to each series.